masak/alma/README.md

 Now Bond looks a trifle concerned.
 "Are you sure?
 I mean, that would make you my second kill, yes.
 But what if I killed a second person on my way here?"

 Dryden sighs.
-"That's possible, of course, but from a story point of view it's very unsatisfactory.
-Look at the chronological facts in play here.
-MI6 finds out I sell state secrets, which makes me a traitor.
+"That's possible, of course, but unsatisfactory from a story point of view.
+Look at the chronological facts: MI6 finds out I sell state secrets, which makes me a traitor.
 They send you to kill my contact, and then come for me.
 You sneak into my office, disarm my gun, and wait for me.
 Then we review my sins together, and how you already killed my contact.
 I even tried to kill *you* as you came out of your flashback.
 Then I serve you the *perfect* line about how the second kill is easier, and you cut me off before I even have time to say "easier".
 If you had shot me right there, that would have made *me* your second kill, creating a bit of situational (albeit dark) humor, along with a trademark Bond one-liner."

 Now it's Bond's time to furrow his brows.
 "Oh dear, I believe you're right.
 That was clearly a missed opportunity.
 Apologies."